-But Saint Andrew’s Eve is actually the moment with the highest intensity and density of magical rituals, customs and beliefs.
-The old tradition says that Saint Andrew, being the master and protector of the wolves, descends on earth at midnight to share each wolf the prey for the winter.
-Even now, it is believed that on this day, the wolves can turn their head and see their tale.
-They also become so agile and light-footed that no prey can escape.
-If the cattle starts to roar at midnight it’s a sign that wolves are coming.
-In order to protect the cattle, the people prepare in advance wax crosses to stick them on the right horn of the cows.
-Nobody is allowed to work, to comb their hair or to pronounce the word “wolf” – lup, as these things supposedly attract the anger of the wolves.
+But, in Romanian mythology, Saint Andrew’s Eve is actually the moment with the highest intensity of magical rituals.
+The old traditions say that Saint Andrew, being the master and protector of wolves, descends on Earth at midnight to share with each wolf the prey for winter.
+Even today, in certain remote regions, people believe that on this night, the wolves become so agile that they can even turn their head in order to see their own tail, and that no prey can escape their chase.
+If the cattle start to roar at midnight, it means that the wolves are preparing for their hunt.
+In order to protect them, people prepare wax crosses and stick them on the right horn of the cows.
+Nobody is allowed to work, to comb their hair, or to pronounce the word “lup” (wolf in Romanian), as these might attract the thirsty wolves.

 But Saint Andrew’s Eve is not just about wolves.
-According to ancient beliefs, the spirits of the dead are now allowed to re-enter, just for one night, into the world of the living.
-As the cosmic order is now profoundly disturbed, other malefic forces interfere.
+According to more ancient beliefs, the spirits of the dead are now allowed to re-enter, just for one night, into the world of the living.
+As the cosmic order is now profoundly disturbed, other malefic forces might slip through.
 So, along with wolves and spirits, the vampires and the moroi are also enjoying this moment of chaos, dancing and haunting abandoned houses, tormenting people and animals.
-As expected, people take strong measures of protection and you will often see this day, especially in the countryside, people rubbing the doors and windows with cloves of garlic, hanging from place to place garlic garlands and preparing different garlic-based dishes.
+As expected, people take strong measures in order to protect themselves, especially in the countryside, so don’t worry if you see people rubbing their doors and windows with cloves of garlic, hanging garlic around their house, or preparing different garlic-based dishes.
 An interesting tradition, resembling more like a party, is the Guarding of the Garlic.
-Each girl participating at the ritual brings three garlic bulbs which are put into a vase.
+Each girl participating in the ritual brings three garlic bulbs which are put into a vase.
 The vase is then guarded by an old woman while the young people dance and eat and enjoy the party until morning.
-Then, the garlic is shared to all participants and each keep it all year long in the most sacred place of the house, near the icons, to be used only in time of need as the garlic now is invested with magical and healing properties.
+Then, the garlic is shared to all participants and each keeps it all year long in the most sacred place of the house, near the icons, to be used only in time of need as the garlic now is invested with magical and healing properties.